All About Mourning Dove Eggs and Baby Mourning Doves

-We share the answers to the most common questions about baby mourning doves, including what mourning dove eggs look like and when they leave the nest.
+We share the answers to the most common questions about mourning dove eggs and baby mourning doves, including when they leave the nest.

 What Does a Baby Mourning Dove Look Like?

 After hatching, a baby mourning dove’s eyes are closed and it is helpless, relying on its parents for warmth.
 The hatchling dove is covered in an ivory-colored down material.
 By two weeks old, the young have grown significantly and are sporting fluffy feathers.

 See beautiful pictures of mourning doves.